The Path Isn’t Linear: Redefining Success When You Step Away from the 9–5

 • A slow build instead of a sprint

-You hear it in quiet stories: from women who say they don’t hate work - they just hate how worn down it makes them feel, and from women who feel so stuck they worry they'll never leave.
+You hear it in women’s stories everywhere once you start listening: from those who don’t hate work but hate how worn down it makes them feel, to those who fear they'll never leave.
 These aren’t rare stories.
-They’re everywhere once you start listening.
+They’re everywhere.
 They’re what happens when smart, capable women realise they want something more - and decide not to wait for something to change on its own.

 If You’re in the In-Between